ValerieChiquinquira/fafsa-helper/README.md

 After identifying the problems, I decided to create an app that would allow for improved coordination between students and their parents or students and their spouses and would provide more feedback and resources.

+I created several models, a user friendly interface, and used browser automation to streamline the application process to the FAFSA demo site.

 ### System Info

 I run my machine on Mint, the following commands work for my terminal.
 Your commands may vary based on your operating system.